You should read this important document carefully when considering buying financial products.

 How we take instructions and give advice

-Any recommendations given to you by us shall be in writing.
-This aids clarification and avoids future misunderstandings.
-We may, at our discretion, refuse to accept instructions although such discretion shall not be exercised unreasonably.
 We will record all transactions on our files which, along with copies of relevant documentation, will be retained by us for a period of not less than six years.
 You have a right to inspect copies of contract notes, vouchers and entries in our books or computerised records relating to your transactions.
 We reserve the right to withhold copies of these records if information to other parties would be disclosed.

 We will never contact you or pass your details to other companies associated with us to contact you (including by telephone) with details of any other similar products or promotions without getting your express agreement first.